Arab citizens of Israel: Poverty, unemployment, and government assistance: from Israel’s founding to the 2000s

+Socio-economic advancements: from 2010s onward

 In March 2010, the government approved a $216 million, five-year development plan for the Israeli Arab sector with the goal of increasing job accessibility, particularly for women and academics.
 Under this program, some 15,000 new employees will be added to the work roster by 2014.

 By the 2010s, the Israeli-Arab standard of living was found to be improving, with the number of middle class Arabs growing.
 In 2017, Haaretz, which termed Arabs as Israel's "new yuppies", reported that Arabs, especially women, were pursuing higher education in increasing numbers, and increasingly seeking white-collar jobs.
 According to Professor Aziz Haidar of the Hebrew University of Jerusalem, in 2017 about 27% of Arabs were middle class (as opposed to 17% two decades before) and 3% were wealthy, and although most Arabs were still in lower-income brackets, the Arab middle class is expanding dramatically.

 Across all groups, Arab Christians tend to be the most educated, and most of them are middle and upper middle class, and they have the lowest incidence of poverty and the lowest percentage of unemployment; a study published by the Taub Center for Social Policy Studies in 2017 found that "Christian population has the highest achievements in the Arab sector on all indices: bagrut scores, rates of college graduates, and fields of employment".
-The study found also that the achievements of the Druze are mixed, and they has the second highest achievements in the Arab sector on all indices.
+The study found also that the achievements of the Druze are mixed, and they have the second highest achievements in the Arab sector on all indices.
 While Bedouins has the lowest achievements in the Arab sector on all indices, as they tend to be the least educated.